xitu/gold-miner/article/2020/why-color-is-key-for-data-visualization-and-how-to-use-it.md

 #### An illustrated guide to optimal color utilization

-**The objective of data visualization is to communicate hidden patterns uncovered during analysis.
-And while a visualization must look aesthetically appealing, its primary objective is not to ‘look pretty’.**
+The objective of data visualization is to communicate hidden patterns uncovered during analysis.
+And while a visualization must look aesthetically appealing, its primary objective is not to ‘look pretty’.

----

 > Use of color in visualisation should be to help disseminate key findings and not to chase some artistic endeavor